Upper triangular operator matrices and stability of their various spectra: Introduction. Basic concepts

 Investigation of spectral properties of block operators began with $2\times2$ block operators (see \cite{OPERATORTHEORY}, \cite{DU}, \cite{HAN} and many others).
-General $n\times n$ block operators were first studied by Benhida et al. in 2005 \cite{BENHIDA}, but afterwards they were mainly neglected until a few years ago (\cite{SARAJLIJA2}, \cite{SARAJLIJA3}, \cite{WU}, \cite{WU2}).
+General $n\times n$ block operators were first studied by Benhida et al. in 2005 \cite{BENHIDA}, but afterwards they were mainly neglected until a few years ago (\cite{HUANG}, \cite{WU}, \cite{WU2}).
 This article has aim to complete investigation of basic spectral properties of $T_n^d(A)$ that appear in Fredholm theory.
+Such an investigation has been previously conducted by the author of this article in \cite{SARAJLIJA2}, \cite{SARAJLIJA3}.
 Our main task will be to study defect spectrum $\mathcal{D}^{\sigma_*}=\bigcup\limits_{i=1}^n\sigma_*(D_i)\setminus\sigma_*(T_n^d(A))$, where $\sigma_*$ is one of the spectra introduced above.
-In case of $\mathcal{D}^{\sigma_*}=\emptyset$ we say that spectrum $\sigma_*$ is stable \cite{ZGUITTI2}.
-Stability of spectrum has usually been explored in a connection with single valued extension property or SVEP for short (\cite{SLAVISA}, \cite{SLAVISA2}, \cite{ZGUITTI2}).
+In the case $\mathcal{D}^{\sigma_*}=\emptyset$ we say that spectrum $\sigma_*$ is stable \cite{ZGUITTI2}.
+Stability of spectrum has usually been explored in a connection with the single valued extension property or SVEP for short (\cite{SLAVISA}, \cite{SLAVISA2}, \cite{ZGUITTI2}).
 Here we use a different method.
 It turns out that a relation between $\bigcup_{k=1}^n\sigma_*(D_k)$ and $\sigma_*(T_n^d(A))$ can be deduced using some characterization statements expressed for appropriate types of invertibility.
 Thus, we exploit results from \cite{SARAJLIJA2}, \cite{SARAJLIJA3} of the present author in order to gain information about defect spectrum.